hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-terraform-cloud-setup/assignment.md

 ![Enable Trial](../assets/activate_trial.png)

+Common issues:

-- If you have an existing account and already used a trial, please create a different organization and unlock the "Standard" plan features.
+- You have an existing account and already used a trial:
+  - Create a different organization and unlock the Standard plan features.

-- If you have an existing account and see an upgrade message at the top of the screen, please upgrade your account to the new Free Tier in order to continue with the workshop.
+- You have an existing account and see an upgrade message at the top of the screen:
+  - Upgrade your account to the new Free tier in order to continue with the workshop.

-- If you get an error message about your TFC account not being linked to HCP, please create an HCP account and link it to Terraform Cloud.
+- You get an error message about your TFC account not being linked to HCP:
+  - Create an HCP account and link it to Terraform Cloud.

-- Please ask your workshop leader for assistance if you have any problems.
+Please ask your workshop leader for assistance if you have any issues creating accounts and activating the plan.

-**IMPORTANT**: Once you activate the trial, sign out of Terraform Cloud, then sign back in so your account can access the new features.

 3- Terraform Cloud Token
 ===